 Etimad Electronic Platform

 The Etimad Platform is a comprehensive electronic platform for the Saudi Ministry of Finance, which provides services to various government and private sector entities to enable the digital transformation of the Ministry’s services.
 The Ministry of Finance explains that the platform includes many basic services such as contract management, budgeting and payments, as well as managing tenders, procurement and financial rights.
-Per Article 17 of the Saudi procurement law, the platform (or “portal” is to “ensure the highest degree of privacy, confidentiality, safety, and transparency of information,” and is to “ensure integrity of procedures.”
+Per Article 17 of the Saudi Arabian procurement law, the platform (or “portal” is to “ensure the highest degree of privacy, confidentiality, safety, and transparency of information,” and is to “ensure integrity of procedures.”

 Anti-Corruption